abinit/abinit/doc/tutorial/nlo.md

 ## Electronic non-linear susceptibility, non-resonant Raman tensor, electro-optic effect.

-This lesson aims at showing how to get the following non-linear physical properties, for an insulator:
+This tutorial aims at showing how to get the following non-linear physical properties, for an insulator:

   * The non-linear optical susceptibilities
   * The Raman tensor of TO and LO modes